testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/web-apps/url-not-accessible.md

 **What to do for chrome extensions error ” Not able to access local files and urls”?**

-Please go to the Extensions icon in chrome -> Manage Extenstion->On the Testsigma Extension -> Click on “Details” -> Toggle on “Allow access to File URL’s”
+Please go to the following Extensions icon in chrome -> Manage Extenstion->On the Testsigma Extension -> Click on “Details” -> Toggle on “Allow access to File URL’s”
 [![Watch the video]
 <iframe src="https://docs.testsigma.com/videos/url-not-accesible/Local_File_access.mp4" width="300" height="200"></iframe>